Four Simple Strategies for Improving Patient Health Literacy

 - Visualizing Health from the University of Michigan

-In addition to promoting health literacy, patient decision aids that are rich in visuals are a valuable tool for enhancing shared decision making.
+Patient decision aids are also are rich in visuals that are a valuable tool for enhancing shared decision making.

 Recommend and Use Technology

 According to recent data from Pew Research Center, nearly 90% of Americans use the internet and 81% own a smartphone.
 Making use of available technologies, such as patient portals, telemedicine solutions, and mobile applications can help you connect more effectively with your patients and may ultimately contribute to improved health literacy levels: